 If you are a beginner, I recommend starting with the Shopify domain and setting up your online store completely before you purchase a customized domain.

-The platform allows users to buy a third-party domain with the help of the third-party registrar.
+The platform allows users to buy a third-party domain with the help of a third-party registrar.
 On the other hand, if you already own a domain, you can connect it with your Shopify store and redirect the traffic to your store.

 - Design your Store